Friday, 24 April 2015

 A sobering thought, don’t you think?

-But what if the word "excluded" didn't mean only once?
+But what if the word “excluded” didn’t refer to a single incident at all?